-a.
 Background: Describe in detail the rationale for the study and include a literature review, preliminary studies, and/or preclinical data that led to the development of the proposed clinical trial.
+Provide a summary of relevant clinical trials and distinguish how the proposed study differs from other relevant or recently completed clinical trials.
+Include a discussion of any current clinical use of the intervention under investigation, and/or details of its study in clinical trials for other indications (as applicable).
 The background section should clearly support the choice of study variables and should explain the basis for the study questions and/or study hypotheses.
-This section should establish the relevance of the study and explain the applicability of the proposed findings.
+This section should establish the relevance of the study and explain the applicability of the proposed findings to the relevant FY12 PRMRP topic area(s).

 If the proposed clinical trial was initiated using other funding prior to this application, explain the history and background of the clinical trial and declare the source of prior funding.
-Specifically, identify the portions of the study that will be supported with funds from this award.
+Specifically identify the portions of the study that will be supported with funds from this award.